Uniper sells some German, Nordic power ahead at above-market prices

-FRANKFURT, May 7 (Reuters) - German utility Uniper has sold large volumes of its future German hydropower output as well as Nordic nuclear and hydropower at above-market prices, slides for an analyst call showed on Thursday.
+FRANKFURT (Reuters) - German utility Uniper (UN01.DE) has sold large volumes of its future German hydropower output as well as Nordic nuclear and hydropower at above-market prices, slides for an analyst call showed on Thursday.

 Alongside its first-quarter results, the company disclosed it had sold 55% of its German hydropower output for 2021 and 40% for 2022 at average prices of 49 euros ($52.90) and 51 euros per megawatt hour (MWh) respectively.